peoplespete/Grocery-List-Maker/README.md

 ```
 supervisor app
 ```
-The app should now be running at localhost:XXXX
+The app should now be running at localhost:3001

 How To Use